timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-ha.md

+---
+title: High availability with multi-node
+excerpt: How to configure multi-node TimescaleDB for high availability
+keywords: [multi-node, high availability]
+---

 # High availability with multi-node
 A multi-node installation of TimescaleDB can be made highly available by setting up one or more standbys for each node in the cluster, or by